m-remis/used-car-notify-bot/README.md

 ##  Potential Upgrades & TODOs

 Looking ahead, here are some ideas for improvements and refactoring:

-### Architecture & Job Separation
-- **Split the background workflow into two jobs**:
-    - **Job A**: Scrapes and stores car data
-    - **Job B**: Reads stored data, filters new listings, and sends notifications
-      This enables clearer separation of concerns and better scalability (e.g. retry Task B independently).

-### Per-User Notification Tracking
-- Persist **timestamp** of the last notification sent to each user (e.g., `lastNotifiedAt`).
-- Allows tracking and helps prevent duplicate notifications if the job is re-run forcefully manually.

-### User-Centric Filters
-- Let users set **their own car model and price preferences**, instead of a global filter.

 ### User Interface
 - Build a minimal React / Angular UI to manage users and preferences visually.